lggat/audiorouter/README.md

 this is all ai slop

-inside this extracted zip, run build.sh for linux/macos or build.ps1 from windows powershell
+download the zip, inside this extracted zip, run build.sh for linux/macos or build.ps1 from windows powershell

 ideally, the build scripts will see if u have openjdk and android commandlinetools installed, if not, they will download and install them in you rworking dir and temporarily change paths for your session